-Here’s how the broadcast networks rank in total viewers through Week 50, according to the “most recent” data from Nielsen, which includes seven days worth of delayed viewing where available: NBC, 7.8 million; CBS 7.7 million; ABC, 5.5 million; Fox, 4.2 million; CW, 1.5 million.
+Here’s how the broadcast networks rank in total viewers through Week 50, according to the “most current” data from Nielsen, which includes seven days’ worth of delayed viewing where available: NBC, 7.8 million; CBS 7.7 million; ABC, 5.5 million; Fox, 4.2 million; CW, 1.5 million.
 The last time NBC came in No. 1 in total viewers was the 2001-02 season.

 NBC takes the lead in the advertiser-coveted 18-49 range, with a 1.8 rating vs. a 1.3 for both ABC and CBS.
 Fox is sitting at 1.2.

-In addition to reclaiming the demo throne, NBC is the top network in every other major demo, marking the first time in 10 years a network has won the September to September season in every key demographic and total viewers.
+In addition to retaining the 18-49 demo throne, NBC is the top network in every other major demo, marking the first time in 10 years a network has won the September to September season in every key demographic and total viewers.
 Fox last had that honor in 2007-2008.

 While the PyeongChang games and showdown between the Philadelphia Eagles and New England Patriots certainly helped carry NBC to another win, the network’s last 52-week streak (September 2016-2017) proved it could be done without either of those events.
 That “W” was NBC’s first year-long victory without an Olympics or Super Bowl in 14 years.